esl-epfl/x-heep/README.md

 or follow the [ExecuteFromFlash](./ExecuteFromFlash.md) guide if you have a FLASH attached to the FPGA.

 Do not forget that the `pynq-z2` board requires you to have the ethernet cable attached to the board while running.

+For example, if you want to run your application using flash_exec, do as follow:

+compile your application, e.g. `make app PROJECT=example_matfadd TARGET=pynq-z2 ARCH=rv32imfc LINKER=flash_exec`

+and then follow the [ExecuteFromFlash](./ExecuteFromFlash.md) to program the flash and set the boot buttons on the FPGA correctly.

+To look at the output of your printf, run in another terminal:

+`picocom -b 9600 -r -l --imap lfcrlf /dev/ttyUSB2`

+Please be sure to use the right `ttyUSB` number (you can discover it with `dmesg --time-format iso | grep FTDI` for example).

 ### Linux-FEMU (Linux Fpga EMUlation)